-The European Institute for Gender Equality (EIGE) invites applications with a view to establishing a reserve list for Seconded National Expert (SNE) – Gender-Based Violence.
+The European Institute for Gender Equality (EIGE) invites applications with a view to establishing a reserve list for Seconded National Experts (SNEs) – Gender-based violence.

-The registration of applications will begin on 2 May and will close on 30 June 2018 at 13:00 Eastern European Time (EET).
+The registration of applications will begin on 7 June 2020 and will close on 8 July 2020 at 13:00 Eastern European Time.

-Based in Vilnius, Lithuania, EIGE is a regulatory agency of the European Union (EU) entrusted with specific objectives envisaged to contribute to, and strengthen, the promotion of gender equality.
+Based in Vilnius, Lithuania, EIGE is a regulatory agency of the European Union (EU) entrusted with specific objectives related to the promotion of gender equality.

-The Institute collects and analyses comparable and reliable information at EU level and develops appropriate methodological tools for the integration of gender equality into all EU policies.
-It fosters the exchange of good practices and dialogue between stakeholders and raises awareness by providing technical assistance to EU institutions, in particular the European Commission, as well as the authorities of the Member States.
+To achieve its goals, the Institute collects and analyses comparable and reliable information at EU level and develops appropriate methodological tools for the integration of gender equality into all EU policies.
+It fosters the exchange of good practices and dialogue between stakeholders and raises EU citizens’ awareness of this policy area by providing technical assistance to EU institutions, in particular the European Commission, as well as the authorities of the Member States.

-In the course of its work to promote and strengthen gender equality, EIGE supports policy makers with high quality data relevant to their work.
+In the course of its work to promote and strengthen gender equality, EIGE supports policy-makers with high quality research and comparable data relevant to their work.